CanopySimulations/canopy-python/docs/UserSettingsApi.md

-# swagger_client.UserSettingsApi
+# canopy.swagger.UserSettingsApi

-All URIs are relative to *https://api.canopysimulations.com*
+All URIs are relative to *https://localhost:44300*

 Method | HTTP request | Description
 ------------- | ------------- | -------------